cleesmith/cellipede/README.md

 * Includes **native spreadsheets** via a jquery plugin called Handsontable.
   * Handsontable is similar to other spreadsheet software in terms of UI/UX, and it offers the usual excel-like formulas.
 * The sheets created are stored in a small SQLite/peewee database for later retrieval.
-* Social media metrics and user functions are also provided:
+* Social media metrics and other functions are provided:
   * see ```app/sheets/server_sides.py``` for details
   * you may add new functions to server_sides
 * A generic scraper is provided that uses: